-Many actresses from the 50s and the 60s imperiously donned it.
-Madonna is a classic example as she was a prominent representative of this trend.
+Many actresses from postmodern era imperiously donned it.
+Madonna is a classic example, being a prominent representative of this trend.
 She appeared wearing fishnet gloves, pants, and helped this fashion trend become more mainstream.
+It has not taken long for stockings to become waist-high pants called fishnet tights.
 Fashion icons and big-time celebrities like Audrey Hepburn, Abbe Lane, April Kent, Debbie Reynolds, Evelyn est have all appeared wearing fishnet stockings.

-Roland Barthes, a French philosopher, stated that this association is because of “intermittence”.
+Roland Barthes, a French philosopher, stated that the association between fishnet and sexual liberation is because of “intermittence”.
 In 1973, he wrote that the most erotic parts of the bodies are the areas where clothing open.
 He said, “it’s the intermittence of skin flashing between two articles of clothing”, that’s sexy.
 Not traditionally the person’s erogenous zones.
 In 2014, fashion historian and expert Valerie Steele expanded his theory and stated that “the interplay of seen and unseen, the very essence of striptease is distilled in fishnets”.
-Paradoxically, fishnet tights make the ‘skin that’s covered’ look even sexier.
+Paradoxically, fishnet stockings and tights make the ‘skin that’s covered’ look even sexier.
 It’s the conceal and the reveal that makes it stand out.
 One wouldn’t even realize that there’s bare skin peeking out of the diamond knit holes from afar.
 This gives artists belonging to the indie and subculture something to play with.